notarock/rochdamour.com/content/projects/slopify.md

 uploading videos to YouTube has a quota limitation, allowing only six uploads per day unless you contact them to request an upgrade.

-I *really* doubt my experiments would be considered valid enough to justify uploading a short every hour of the day.
+I *really* doubt my experiments would be considered valid enough to justify uploading shorts every hour of the day.

 ## Conclusion